 Points Of An Ethical Contract

-Contract = A document & agreement between an offeror and offeree, which has all of the following points;
+Contract = A documented agreement between an offeror and offeree which contains all the following points;

 1. Valuable consideration: This is the reason for the contracts creation, to facilitate a trade of value.
 For something to be of value, it must be considered mutually beneficial by both parties.